ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/README.md

       The "sliced_data" will contain this data.
 Step 5: Descriptive activities:
       After this, assign descriptive names for each Activity.
-      Join "slice_data" and "activity" on "activityId" and get "with_activities" data.
+      Join "slice_data" and "activity" on 'activityId' and get "with_activities" data.
-      "activity" column will now have the descriptive activities.
+      'activity' column will now have the descriptive activities.
       Here, one more column "activity" is added.
 So, the total columns are 69.
 Step 6: Descritpvie variables:
       Next, assign descriptive names for the variables.
       This is achieved by replacing the short names to more descriptive ones and also by eliminating repeated words or characters, paranthesis (), etc.
 Step 7: Calculate mean:
-      For the keys "activityId, activity, subject", get the mean for each variable.
+      For the keys 'activityId, activity, subject', get the mean for each variable.
-      With "melt" and "dcast" functions, obtain this set of data.
+      With 'melt' and 'dcast' functions, obtain this set of data.
       Now, there are 180 rows (combi: 6 activities * 30 subjects = 180 rows) and 69 columns.
 Step 8: Final tidy data set:
-      Eliminate "activityId" and take the rest of the data.
+      Eliminate 'activityId' and take the rest of the data.
       This is the final tidy data set.
 Now, we have 180 rows and 68 columns.
 Step 9: Write to file:
       Write this final tidy data set to a text file; final.txt.